Hidden assumptions of integer ratio analyses in bioacoustics and music: Mathematical properties of rhythm ratios

 In a perfectly isochronous sequence, all intervals are the same size (i.e., ratio 1:1).
 In this case, all the sequence's $q_k$ and $r_k$ values will be equal, since $q_k = \frac{1}{1} = 1$ and $r_k = \frac{1}{1 + 1} = 0.5$.
 Similarly, for other temporal sequences built using only a few exact interval durations, the resulting distribution of $q_k$ and $r_k$ will contain a limited number of unique values.
 However, it is more interesting to consider the case when intervals can vary continuously and are randomly sampled from a certain probability distribution.

-A first step towards understanding the behaviour of rhythm ratios is calculating the probability distribution of the ratio $q$.
+A first step towards understanding the behavior of rhythm ratios is calculating the probability distribution of the ratio $q$.
 Assuming two intervals $i_1, i_2 > 0$ distributed according to a joint probability density $p_I(i_1, i_2),$ we can calculate the resulting probability density function of the ratio $q$, $p_Q(q)$.
-Including a change of variables from $(i_1, i_2) \to (t, q\, t),$ and integrating over all possible values of $t$, simplifies to the following equation \parencite{springer_algebra_1979, ross_first_2019}:
+To find the two-dimensional probability distribution over $i_1$ and $q = \frac{i_2}{i_1}$, we replace variable $i_2$ and write it in function of $q$, setting $i_2 = q\, i_1$: $p_{I'}(i_1, q) = i_1\, p_I(i_1, q\, i_1)$.
+Subsequently, we calculate the marginal probability distribution over \emph{only} $q$, rename $i_1$ as $t$, and integrate over all possible values of $t$.
+Performing this change of variables from $(i_1, i_2) \to (t, q\, t),$ and integrating over $t$, simplifies to the following equation \parencite{springer_algebra_1979, ross_first_2019}:

 Additionally, if $i_1$ and $i_2$ are statistically independent, $p_I(i_1, i_2) = p_I(i_1)\, p_I(i_2)$, and equation \ref{eq:p_q_joint} reduces to

 Given $p_Q(q)$, we can also determine the probability density $p_{S}$ of any rhythm ratio $s$ given its transformation $f(q) = s$, if $f$ has an inverse $f^{-1}$.
 If so, another change of variables in the probability density function, $q \to s = f(q)$, shows that